 - 1.1 Engagement with Councillors and local communities has revealed that infrastructure provision and the effects of new development on existing services and facilities is a key issue for South Staffordshire and our residents.
-We know that we need to plan for additional housing and employment provision through the new Local Plan, and therefore we will need to ensure that the required infrastructure is delivered alongside this.
+We know that we need to plan for additional housing and employment provision through the new Local Plan, and therefore we will need to ensure that where significant levels of additional growth are being proposed that the required infrastructure is delivered to support the new development.
 The purpose of this Infrastructure Delivery Plan (IDP) is to identify what is needed to deliver planned growth sustainably, effectively and at the right time in South Staffordshire. - 1.2 The Council is working with partners and stakeholders to gain an understanding of what infrastructure projects are already planned in the district and where there are existing deficiencies.
-The information which has been provided has helped to inform decisions about the preferred sites to accommodate future growth in the Regulation 19 Publication Plan.
-The Council will continue to work closely with infrastructure and service providers throughout plan preparation to understand where infrastructure deficiencies are most acute and to identify what specific projects will be needed as a direct result of providing new housing and employment sites. - 1.3 Following consultations in October 2018 (Issues and Options), October 2019 (Spatial Housing Strategy & Infrastructure Delivery) and November 2021 (Preferred Options) the Council has reviewed the representations received combined with the emerging evidence to arrive at an Infrastructure led strategy.
-This seeks to promote growth in locations that can maximise existing infrastructure provision as well as provide new infrastructure where known deficits have been identified in this IDP.
-A number of potential infrastructure improvements have been identified which it is anticipated the site proposals in the Publication Plan could help to address.
+The information which has been provided has helped to inform decisions about the preferred sites to accommodate future growth in the revised Regulation 19 Publication Plan.
+The Council will continue to work closely with infrastructure and service providers throughout plan preparation to understand where infrastructure deficiencies are most acute and to identify what specific projects will be needed as a direct result of providing new housing and employment sites. - 1.3 Following amendments to National Planning Policy (NPPF) published in December 2023 the Council has made significant changes to the plan strategy which was the subject of the previous Regulation 19 Preferred Option Local Plan Review consultation during Nov/Dec 2022.
+The revised approach has sought to scale back the level of Green Belt land releases and focus growth at sustainable locations within the district, primarily the Tier 1 settlements and the safeguarded sites identified in the adopted Site Allocations Document (2018).